RaphiDS/Praktikum/README.md

 To create it manually:

--   The first Code you should run is the setup.R inside the codes folder
+-   The first Code you should run is the setup.R inside the codes folder (should already be done)

--   After that you have to run every other script inside the same folder to save all plots
+-   After that you have to run every script manually (except setup.R and source.R)

+    OR

+    use the source.R inside the same folder to save all plots

--   The last step is to render the presentation.qmd
+-   The last step is to render the presentation_final.qmd

 OR